jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (f) matters about whether the good faith obligations imposed by this Act (including those that apply where a union and an employer bargain for a collective agreement) have been complied with in a particular case:
   (g) matters about the recovery of wages or other money under section 131:
   (ga) determining the apportionment of liability for the costs of service-related entitlements under section 69LB(4):
-  (h) matters about whether the rules of a union, or of an incorporated society that wishes to register as a union, comply with the provisions of this Act:
+  (h) matters about whether the constitution of a union, or of an incorporated society that wishes to register as a union, comply with the provisions of this Act:
   (i) matters about whether an incorporated society is entitled to register under this Act as a union or is entitled to continue to be so registered:
   (j) matters about whether a person is entitled to be a member of a union:
-  (k) matters related to a failure by a union to comply with its rules:
+  (k) matters related to a failure by a union to comply with its constitution:
   (l) any proceedings related to a strike or lockout (other than those founded on tort or seeking an injunction):
   (la) any proceedings related to a partial strike (other than those founded on tort or seeking an injunction):
   (la)